 - At this point, the new task shouldn't be receiving data either.

 - Restart the original, stuck script.
 It shouldn't receive data.

 - Restart both, the data should start flowing.

-#12 Updated by Richard Neswold almost 3 years ago
+#12 Updated by Richard Neswold about 3 years ago

 I'm running test code on